-EGALITARIAN (in gal un TAYR ee un) adj believing in the social and economic equality of all people
+EGALITARIAN (ih gal uh TAYR ee un) adj believing in the social and economic equality of all people

 • People often lose interest in egalitarian measures when such measures interfere with their own interests.

 Egalitarian can also be used as a noun to characterize a person.